 - Nine in 10 recruiters use LinkedIn to search for talent.

 - Most Americans’ (84%) key motivation to use LinkedIn is “to strengthen one’s professional network.”

 - Eight out of 10 recruiters believe a candidate’s LinkedIn profile is an important ranking factor.

-- Nearly 80% of HR pros say a candidate’s profile picture helps them get to know the person better.
+- 80% of HR pros say a candidate’s profile picture helps them get to know the person better.

 - More than 22M candidates have received interview requests via LinkedIn.

 - A short LinkedIn profile summary (40 words or more) will improve your chances of showing up in search.